 Helping Clients in the Greater Boston Area with Family Arrangements

-Child support payments are designed to provide for the well-being of a couple's children.
 Whether their parents are going through a divorce or were never married, children deserve to be supported by both of their parents.
-In Massachusetts, the amount of child support that is required is set by state statute and these guidelines are to be followed in nearly all situations.
+Child support payments are designed to provide for their well-being.
+In Massachusetts, the amount of child support required is set by state statute, and these guidelines are to be followed in nearly all situations.

 If you are dealing with a child support issue and need assistance, turn to skilled Attleboro attorney Brian D. Roman.
-With more than 20 years of experience in the area of family law, Mr. Roman is highly knowledgeable of the state child support guidelines.
-He will take the time to explain these to you and help you understand how they may apply in your specific situation.
+With more than 20 years of experience in the area of family law, Mr. Roman is highly knowledgeable about the state child support guidelines.
+He can take the time to explain these to you and help you understand how they may apply in your specific situation.

 - Income of the parties

 - Physical custody arrangements (such as the number of hours spent with the children)

 Other factors may be considered, though these are the major aspects that contribute to the amount of child support that is ordered.

 In some cases, an extreme life change such as the loss of a job may warrant an alteration to the amount of child support being paid.
 Any modification of child support must go through the courts and be approved.

 Though child support is set by a state statute, there are other factors that may be considered when determining the amount of child support, such as: